Agreement on Early Childhood Education

 Based on the division of competences for the early childhood education system in Austria, which assigns responsibility to the federal states, an agreement is being concluded between the Federal Government and the federal states pursuant to Article 15a of the Federal Constitutional Law (Bundes-Verfassungsgesetz, B-VG) in order that the Federal Government provides investment, which is linked to certain conditions for the federal states.
 This agreement ultimately regulates the procedures and the conditions/obligations related to receipt of the special subsidies.
 Special subsidies are additional financial resources made available to the federal states by the Federal Government.

-In order to give children in early childhood education institutions the best possible start to their education journey, to improve educational opportunities and to strengthen early childhood education institutions in their role as a child’s first education institution, the Federal Government is continuing to invest in the early childhood education sector, in the form of an agreement pursuant to Article 15a B-VG between the Federal Government and the federal states on early childhood education, for the 2018/19 to 2021/22 kindergarten years.
+In order to give children in early childhood education institutions the best possible start to their education journey, to improve educational opportunities, to further improve the reconciliation of family and work and thereby gender equality, to integrate children with a migrant background and to strengthen early childhood education institutions in their role as a child’s first education institution, the Federal Government is continuing to invest in the early childhood education sector.
+It is doing so in the form of an agreement pursuant to Article 15a B-VG between the Federal Government and the federal states on early childhood education for the 2022/23 to 2026/27 kindergarten years.
+This new agreement thus replaces the previous agreement for the 2018/19 to 2021/22 kindergarten years.

 The current agreement includes the following priorities: